swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 `Hummingbird` or `Vapor`.
 To avoid bringing all of those potential dependencies into every adopters binary, the project has created individual repositories for each transport.
 This achieves the goal of making the dependencies optional;
-however, it requires users to discovery those adjacent repositories and add additional dependencies to their project.
+however, it requires users to discover those adjacent repositories and add additional dependencies to their project.

 ### Configurable behavior